brainlife/brainlife.github.io/_pages/preprocessing.md

 permalink: /preprocessing
 ---

-One of the first step for processing your diffusion data often involves with preprocessing your data to extract some common parameters such as ...
+One of the first step for processing your diffusion data often involves with extracting some common parameters such as ...

 <div style="float: right;">
     <img src="/images/preprocessing/fa.jpg" width="80px;">